Posted by Bonnie

 Anyway… let’s get down to business here.

-*This is NOT a vegan recipe, as it uses lard.
+*This is NOT a vegan recipe, as it uses lard and goat milk.
 Lard is a traditional fat used to make soap – it conditions, has a nice creamy lather and contributes to the hardness of the bar making it last longer.
 A common misconception I have found is that many people believe handmade soap is vegan, which is not always the case.
 If you would prefer a vegan bar, substitute the lard with another fat like palm or coconut oil.
 Just make sure to run your fats through a lye calculator as your ratios will change.
 Do NOT attempt to use they lye amount below with any other fats – you must calculate your new lye amount to be able to safely use the soap.

 - Safety gear